1wheel/roadtolarissa/source/_posts/2018-05-02-sell-strat.md

 Over the past 40 years, selling after the NASDAQ dropped more than 8% in two weeks and buying after the NASDAQ gained more than 8% would have yielded better returns than staying continuously invested.

-The white line on the below chart shows the NASDAQ's actual returns since 1971—it's 70 times bigger.
-Buying and selling after 8% swings would have done even better, with a hundred and fifty fold return.
-That investing strategy shown with green and reds lines indicating periods of holding and cashing out respectively.

 Mouse over the grid to explore buy and sell strategies with different thresholds.
 Not all of them work!

 <div id='double-chart'>